Line integral convolution: Basic

 Basic LIC images are grayscale images, without color and animation.
-While such LIC image conveys the orientation of the field vectors, it does not indicate their direction; for stationary fields, this can be remedied by animation.
+While such LIC images convey the direction of the field vectors, they do not indicate orientation; for stationary fields, this can be remedied by animation.
 Basic LIC images do not show the length of the vectors (or the strength of the field).

 Color

 The length of the vectors (or the strength of the field) is usually coded in color; alternatively, animation can be used.

-Animated version
+Animation

 LIC images can be animated by using a kernel that changes over time.
 Samples at a constant time from the streamline would still be used, but instead of averaging all pixels in a streamline with a static kernel, a ripple-like kernel constructed from a periodic function multiplied by a Hann function acting as a window (in order to prevent artifacts) is used.
 The periodic function is then shifted along the period to create an animation.